 But, companies with high levels of debt or those investing heavily in equipment prefer the EBITDA margin.
 Their net income is comparatively lower because of high interest and depreciation expenses.
 Therefore, such companies usually use this metric to inflate their financial performance.

 Features of EBITDA Margin

 - It is always higher than the profit margin.

 - Not regulated by GAAP.

-- Higher the EBITDA margin, lower are a company’s operating expenses.
+- The higher the EBITDA margin, the lower the company’s operating expenses.